mmoth-kurtis/MMotH-Fenics-UK/documentation/development_tasklist.md

 - [ ] Revise/improve instructions for running docker/fenics
 - [ ] Comment ALL code and figure out Doxygen

-**Miscellaneous**
-- [x] Set up GitHub repository
-- [x] Initialize Doxygen documentation
-  * To utilize the special commands of Doxygen, ## instead of document strings """ must be used.
-Going to take a bit, but want to document every file.
-- [ ] Finish paper review
-- [ ] Notes/discuss 3 state paper revisions

 **FEniCS Functionality**
 - [ ] Organize fenics script so that all existing cases (singe cell isometric, single cell force bc, ellipsoid LV, patient specific mesh LV)  are in one file.
 Also just organize in general
 - [ ] Complete json input file so that the above cases can be switched between without changing anything in the fenics script.